jeremiedb/mxnet_R_bucketing/README.md

 Define the architecture
 -----------------------

 Below are the graph representations of a seq-to-one architecture with LSTM cells.
-Note that input data is of shape `batch.size x seq.length` while the output of the RNN operator is of shape `hidden.features X batch.size X seq.length`.
+Note that input data is of shape `batch.size X seq.length` while the output of the RNN operator is of shape `hidden.features X batch.size X seq.length`.

 For bucketing, a list of symbols is defined, one for each bucket length.
-At training time, the appropriate symbol will be bind at each batch according the the bucketID provided by the iterator.
+During training, at each batch the appropriate symbol is binded according to the bucketID provided by the iterator.

 ``` r
 symbol_single <- rnn.graph(config = "seq-to-one", cell.type = "lstm",